unic/sledge/docs/src/main/markdown/sledge-architecture.md

 The ApplicationPackage provides methods for getting data out of a Application package provided by a Package source connector:

-- General information: version, groupId, artifactId, description, etc.
+- General information: filename, state, etc
-- List of contents
+- The packages for installation (bundles, CRX packages)
+- The deployment descriptor file _sledgefile.xml_

 The internal structure of an Application Package is defined by the _ApplicationPackageExtractor_.